-Video shows NYC police pulling child from woman’s arms
+Video shows NYC police pulling toddler from mother’s arms

-NEW YORK (AP) — The New York Police Department is investigating video that shows a group of officers pulling a child from a woman’s arms while arresting her.
+NEW YORK (AP) — Police are investigating after a video was posted online that shows a group of New York officers, one of them wielding a stun gun, violently yanking a toddler from his mother’s arms while arresting her at a Brooklyn food stamp office.

-NY1, which aired video of the incident, says it occurred on Friday at a Brooklyn social services center.

-A witness said security confronted the woman when she sat on the floor because of a lack of chairs.
+A witness said a security officer confronted the woman, Jazmine Headley, who had sat on the floor of the crowded office for two hours because of a lack of chairs.
 Police were called when she refused to leave.

-The woman ended up lying face-up on the floor during a tug-of-war over the child, who is about a year old.
+The woman ended up lying face-up on the floor during a tug of war over the child.

+“The baby was screaming for his life,” Nyashia Ferguson, who posted video on Facebook under the name Monae Sinclair, told The New York Times .
+“The lady was begging for them to get off of her.
+I was scared.”

 Most Read Nation & World Stories